 Approximately 2 hours and 40 minutes including an interval

-Performance contains strong language
+Performance contains strong language and smoking on stage

 Tuesday - Saturday, 7.45pm